Meghan, Duchess of Sussex: Second marriage and motherhood

 In mid-2016, Markle began a relationship with Prince Harry, a grandson of Queen Elizabeth II.
 According to the couple, they first connected with each other via Instagram, and they have also said that they were set up on a blind date by a mutual friend in July 2016.
-On November 8, eight days after the relationship was made public by the press, the prince directed his communications secretary to release a statement on his behalf to express personal concern about pejorative and false comments made about his girlfriend by mainstream media and internet trolls.
+On November 8, eight days after the relationship was made public by the press, Harry directed his communications secretary to release a statement on his behalf expressing personal concern about pejorative and false comments made about his girlfriend by mainstream media and internet trolls.
 Later, in a letter to a British media regulator, Markle's representatives complained about harassment from journalists.
-In September 2017, Markle and Prince Harry appeared together in public in Toronto at the Invictus Games, of which Harry is founding patron.
+In September 2017, Markle and Harry appeared together in public in Toronto at the Invictus Games, of which Harry is the founding patron.

-Meghan Markle's engagement to Prince Harry was announced on November 27, 2017, by Harry's father Charles (then the Prince of Wales).
-The announcement was greeted with enthusiasm by the British media and prompted generally positive comments about a mixed-race person as a member of the royal family, especially in regard to Commonwealth countries.
+Markle's engagement to Harry was announced on November 27, 2017, by his father Charles (then the Prince of Wales).
+The announcement was greeted with enthusiasm by the British media and prompted generally positive commentary about a mixed-race person joining the royal family, particularly in Commonwealth countries.
 Markle announced that she would retire from acting and her intention to become a British citizen.